HariSekhon/Nagios-Plugins/README.md

 ##### Datameer

-Datameer plugins referenced from [Datameer docs](https://www.datameer.com/documentation/current/Home) in the Weblinks section along with the official Nagios links.
+Datameer plugins referenced in [Datameer docs](https://www.datameer.com/documentation/current/Home) from version 3 onwards in the Links section along with the official Nagios links.
 See here for more information on Datameer monitoring with Nagios:

 * https://www.datameer.com/documentation/current/Monitoring+Hadoop+and+Datameer+using+Nagios